inquisitour/preferences-in-ai/docs/CodeDocumentation.md

 ## `free_riding/`

 - **`detector.py`**
-  - `detect_free_riding(elec, rule)`: simulates manipulations by flipping a voter’s approvals and checks if the election outcome changes in favor of the manipulator.
+  - `detect_free_riding(elec, rule)`: Implements the free-riding definition consistent with \cite{lackner2023freeriding}.
+    For each voter and issue:

+      -  Checks eligibility (the voter originally approved the winner).

+      -  Tests a restricted deviation where the voter drops only that approval, keeping all other approvals fixed.

+      -  The deviation is counted as possible only if the issue winner remains unchanged (non-pivotal).

+      -  The election is recomputed with the manipulated ballot, and the utility difference is computed using the voter’s truthful preferences.

 - **`risk.py`**
-  - `evaluate_risk(elec, rule)`: wraps detector results into summary statistics (trials, successes, harms, success rate, harm rate, risk = harms/successes).
+  - `evaluate_risk(elec, rule)`: aggregates detector outputs into summary statistics: trials, eligible, possible, successes, harms,success_rate, harm_rate, and risk = harms / possible (conditional probability of harmful manipulation).

 ---